Irving Greenberg

-Irving Yitzchak Greenberg (born May 16, 1933), also known as Yitz Greenberg, is an American scholar, author and rabbi.
-He is known as a strong supporter of Israel, and a promoter of greater understanding between Judaism and Christianity.
+Irving Yitzchak Greenberg (born May 16, 1933), also known as Yitz Greenberg, is an American scholar, author, and rabbi.
+Greenberg is known as a strong supporter of Israel, as well as a promoter of greater understanding between Judaism and Christianity.

 Early life and education

 Greenberg was born and raised in Brooklyn.
 He attended Yeshiva Beis Yosef, where he was ordained in 1953.
 At the same time, he attended Brooklyn College, where he received a Bachelor of Arts degree in history, summa cum laude.
-He later earned a Master of Arts and PhD in American history from Harvard University.
+He later earned a Master of Arts and PhD in American history from Harvard University, having written his dissertation on Theodore Roosevelt and the American labor movement.

 Career

 He served as the Jewish chaplain of Brandeis University, the rabbi of the Riverdale Jewish Center, an associate professor of history at Yeshiva University, and as a founder, chairman, and professor in the department of Jewish studies of the City College of New York.
 He is currently on the faculty of Yeshivat Chovevei Torah.
-He has also served as the President of the National Jewish Center for Learning and Leadership.
+He has also served as the president of the National Jewish Center for Learning and Leadership.

-In 2020, Greenberg joined the faculty of the non-denominational, liberal-leaning Yeshivat Hadar as the Senior Scholar in Residence.
+In 2020, Greenberg joined the faculty of the non-denominational, liberal-leaning Yeshivat Hadar as the senior scholar in residence.